3.12.2.5

 STM operating modes

-Do not confuse the TEM with the STM.
-The TEM fires electrons through a sample and uses magnetic lenses (like an optical microscope, but with electrons).
-The STM uses a probe and tunnelling current and never fires electrons through the sample.
-They work on completely different principles.
+Right: The TEM fires electrons through the sample and uses magnetic lenses, analogous to an optical microscope.
+The STM uses a sharp probe and a tunnelling current; no electrons pass through the sample.
+Completely different principles.

 Turning Points in Physics Overview